PineappleIOnic/newsletter/README.md

 CSS framework [TailwindCSS](https://tailwindcss.com/) is used for all styling needs.

-Financial and payments infrastructure [Stripe](https://stripe.com/en-cz) to collect (not only) card payments, generate invoices, send receipt, calculate VAT, make reports, and much more.
+invoices, send receipt, calculate VAT, make reports, and much more.

 All the backend needs such as saving the newsletter sign-ups, or email verification is covered